swisnl/laravel-psr-http-client-bridge/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Made by SWIS][ico-swis]][link-swis]

-Provides a bridge to use the Laravel HTTP Client as PSR-18 (or PHP-HTTP) HTTP Client.
+Provides a bridge to use the Laravel HTTP Client as PSR-18 HTTP Client.
 Created as an experiment to use the HTTP response fakes and assertions in tests, for libraries that require a PSR-18 HTTP Client.

 ## Install